aakarsh27/always-moving-mouse-pointer/README.md

-remember when you went for a break and left your computer hanging and it slept which showed youre inactive! well not anymore, you will stay all day active on MS Teams
+remember when you went for a break and left your computer hanging and it slept which showed youre inactive! well not anymore, you will stay all day active on MS Teams so thats a plus point